anirudh2843/apollo/README.md

-# Doctor Appointment Filter Page
+# Apollo Doctor Appointment Filter Page

 This project focuses on creating a filter page where users can search for doctors based on different criteria like specialty, location, consultation fee, rating, and availability.
 The filtered results can be used for booking appointments.